 Dukat's face contorted with pleasure.
 "Well, since you asked so nicely…" he began, standing and walking away from the Vorta.
 Abruptly he turned and flung the bottle at the wall above Weyoun's head.
 Shards of glass rained down as the terrorized man tried to shield himself from the razor sharp shower.

 He woke suddenly, breath caught in his throat.
 He was shaking.
 "Computer!" he called, "Lights!"
 The lights came on, banishing the remembered forms of the two Cardassians.
 There was only Keevan, slowly sitting up in the other bed.
+The official reason they were sharing quarters was a lack of space on the station but Weyoun suspected Julian's involvement.
+He was grateful.

 "Is something wrong Weyoun?"
+Keevan asked, breaking the silence.

 "Just memories.
-Sorry I woke you."
+I'm sorry I woke you."

 "That's alright," the other Vorta replied.
 "I think all I did in that Federation prison was sleep."